cratonica/2carray/README.md

     go get github.com/cratonica/2carray

 Then use by piping a file into the utility and capturing the output.
 You must provide a name for the generate array symbol.
-For example (bash):
+For example:

-    cat myimage.png | $GOPATH/bin/2carray my_image > my_image.h
+    $GOPATH/bin/2carray my_image < myimage.png > my_image.h

 This will output something like: